- Private residential tenancies

-If it's a new tenant, you have to give them this document before the end of the day on which the tenancy starts.
+If it's a new tenant, you have to give them these documents before the end of the day on which the tenancy starts.

-If the tenant already lives in the property under a different type of agreement, you have to give them the document within 28 days of the tenancy becoming a private residential tenancy.
+If the tenant already lives in the property under a different type of agreement, you have to give them these documents within 28 days of the tenancy becoming a private residential tenancy.
 For example, if your tenant is initially using the let property as their second home during the week while working away from their main home, they are likely to have a common law tenancy as the let property is not their only or principal home.
-If the let property later becomes their only or principal home, they would have all the protections of a private residential tenancy from the day their circumstances changed and you must give them the written terms of their private residential tenancy within 28 days of that change.
+If the let property later becomes their only or principal home, they would have all the protections of a private residential tenancy from the day their circumstances changed and you must give them the written terms of their private residential tenancy and notes within 28 days of that change.

 If the terms of the tenancy change after it's started, you must give your tenant a document explaining the updated terms of the tenancy within 28 days of the change coming into effect.
 For example, if the written terms of the tenancy state that pets are not permitted in the let property and you subsequently agree that your tenant can keep a dog, this would be a change to a term of the tenancy and you would be required to provide your tenant with a document outlining this change.

 You can use the Scottish Government's Model Private Residential Tenancy Agreement online tool to provide your tenant with the written terms of their tenancy.
-The model agreement contains mandatory and discretionary tenancy terms and easy-to-read notes which outline the tenancy terms in plain language.
-It's a simple, convenient, online tool which will help you meet your legal obligation to provide your tenant with all the written terms of their tenancy.
+The model agreement contains mandatory and discretionary tenancy terms and the required easy-to-read notes which outline the tenancy terms in plain language.
+It's a simple, convenient, online tool which will help you meet your legal obligation to provide your tenant with all the written terms of their tenancy and the relevant notes.
 It ensures that you and your tenant's rights and responsibilities are properly covered and will save you time and money.